 The purpose of having x number of Production Collective licenses is to provide Nuke Studio, Mari, and Modo to x number of machines, so they can be productive with whichever product suits the moment.
 Therefore, if you have 4 Production Collective licenses, then you can run Nuke Studio, Mari, and Modo on 4 machines.

 The license manager allocates licenses in the order in which they are found in the license file.
-The Production Collective or Creation Collective license should probably be made the last one in your server's license file.
+The Production Collective license should probably be made the last one in your server's license file.
 That way, if one of the other non-Collective licenses is available and can meet the client's need, then it will be allocated ahead of the Collective.

 Please note that Nuke requires a nuke_i license, NukeX requires a nukex_i license in addition to the Nuke license and Nuke Studio will require the nukestudio_i license in addition to the previous two licenses, as such if one of these licenses are missing and your Nuke license is above the Collective then the extra required licenses will be taken from the Collective itself, to avoid this you can move the Nuke license after the Collective license in your license file.